Car Insurance Claim Settlements: How to Get a Fair Payout

 5. Request a written justification — Ask the adjuster to explain in writing how they reached their number.

-If negotiations stall completely, you may have the right to invoke the insurance appraisal clause — a formal dispute resolution tool that bypasses lengthy litigation.
+If negotiations stall completely, you may have the right to invoke the appraisal clause — a formal dispute resolution tool that bypasses lengthy litigation.
 Alternatively, car insurance arbitration is another path to resolving disputes without going to court.
+Your claims adjuster guide can help you understand how adjusters calculate their numbers and how to push back effectively.

 Pincher's Pro Tip